-A zoning change necessary for a $450 million redevelopment of the United Hospital site in Port Chester was approved following a six-hour meeting that stretched into the early morning of March.
+A zoning change necessary for a $450 million redevelopment of the United Hospital site in Port Chester was approved following a six-hour meeting that stretched into the early morning.

 The approval marks a major step forward for Starwood Capital Group’s plan to rebuild the decaying hospital site.